 This blog was written by Daan Verstand, Trond Selnes and Seyda Ozkan-Gulzari.
-It is the third part of last minute essay writing service.
+It is the third part of how to do your holiday homework fast.

 I am a farmer.
 In 2020, I took over the business from my parents.
 The following years I decided that business-as-usual was no longer suitable.
 Mono-cultivation and high input systems were not suitable to adapt to climate change and to reduce the greenhouse gas emissions.
 We were confronted with the reality that earth surface was warming, and I had to do my share.

 I first started with re-designing the practices on the farm.
 I intended to become more climate-smart.
 So instead of only cultivating grains and potatoes, I started operating a diverse farming system with a mix of crop and livestock.
 So, I now have cows and chickens on the farm.
 The advantage of such a diverse system lies in its ability in adapting to climate change.
 And you know what I mean by climate change right?
 We have frequent heat waves, droughts and extreme rainfall.